Friar Mark Hamilton

 Friar Mark Hamilton (floruit c.
-1553) was a Scottish Dominican monk and author of a History of the Hamiltons.
+1553) was a Scottish Dominican and author of a History of the Hamiltons.
 His kinsman Regent Arran gave Friar Mark Hamilton £4 Scots for a friar's habit on 20 September 1553.
 Apart from his History and the record of the gift of a habit, few other details of Friar Mark's life are known.

 Friar Mark's History of the Hamiltons

 Friar Mark is known for his history of the origins of the Hamilton family, identified as an important document for the culture of the Scottish court in the time of Arran's Regency, (1543-1554).
 The short narrative mixes historical sources and family legends.
 It mentions the Hamiltons' English ancestry, which Regent Arran frequently asserted to the English ambassador Ralph Sadler.
 The manuscript is held by the National Library of Scotland.

 The fight on Kinniel Muir

 The text includes an old family tradition that has been described as a "fabulous story".
 The History states that Robert the Bruce gave the lands of Kinneil to Gilbert Hamilton, "for his trew service and greit manheid," and especially for having slain "for King Robertis pleasour the great lieutennand of Yngland upon Kynnale Muir. " Gilbert Hamilton had been with Robert Bruce at the battle of Bannockburn, and was one of the seven knights of the royal bodyguard.
 A large stone was said to mark the place where fight took place.

 For Sir Gilbert's exploit on Kinneil Muir vanquishing "Odomar Vallance" the Welsh-born Lieutenant of Edward II of England, Friar Mark tells us, "King Robert gaif till him his armis till weir in Scotland thre sink fuilzies in ane bludy field," or modernised: King Robert gave to him forever to wear in heraldry in Scotland three cinquefoils in a blood red field.